Sark Travel Guide

 Sark is a Dark-Sky Community, meaning that it is sufficiently clear of light pollution to allow for naked-eye astronomy.
 So just imagine how beautiful the night sky is!

-The old harbour of Creux is one of the world's smallest, used by the local fishermen, and is the venue for an extremely popular annual summer water carnival.
+The old harbour of Creux is one of the world's smallest, used by the local fishermen, and is also a swimming spot at high tide.

 Become our Sark Travel Expert